pydantic/pydantic/docs/internals/resolving_annotations.md

 ```

 Once the fields for `Bar` have been collected (meaning annotations resolved), the `GenerateSchema` class converts
 every field into a core schema.
-When it encounters another class defining fields (such as dataclasses), it will
+When it encounters another class-like field type (such as a dataclass), it will
 try to evaluate annotations, following roughly the same logic as [described above](#resolving-annotations-at-class-definition).
 However, to evaluate the `'Bar | None'` annotation, `Bar` needs to be present in the globals or locals, which is normally
 *not* the case: `Bar` is being created, so it is not "assigned" to the current module's `__dict__` at that point.